Health Professionals

 Once your baby shows signs they are ready for solid foods, it is important to introduce foods to support your baby’s nutrition needs.
-Foods containing iron (e.g. iron enriched cereals, meats, poultry, fish, well cooked egg, tofu and legumes) should be included from around 6 months of age.
+Foods containing iron (such as iron enriched cereals, meats, poultry, fish, well cooked egg, tofu and legumes) should be included from around 6 months of age.

 It is also important to feed your baby the common allergy causing foods before one year of age to help prevent food allergies.
 If possible, continue to breastfeed while you introduce solid foods to your baby.
 If breastfeeding is not possible, a standard cow’s milk-based infant formula can be given.